timescale/docs/timescaledb/tutorials/financial-tick-data/index.md

 assets over time.
 You can use candlestick charts to examine trends in stock, cryptocurrency, or NFT prices.

-In this tutorial, you use real raw financial data provided by [Twelve Data][twelve-data], store it efficiently in your TimescaleDB database, create different candlestick views, and query aggregated data.
-In the final section, it also covers how to download sample data containing real-world transactions for cryptocurrencies.
+In this tutorial, you use real raw financial data provided by [Twelve Data][twelve-data], create an aggregated candlestick view, query the aggregated data, and visualize the data in Grafana.

 ## Prerequisites